 Foundation Settlement

 If the soil underneath a structure fails to support the building’s weight, cracks less than 1.5 mm thick may appear.
-Stabilizing the structure using appropriate methods can prevent these cracks.
+Stabilising the structure using appropriate methods can prevent these cracks.
 This is seen as vertical or diagonal cracks in the windows or doors.

 Thermal Expansion and Contraction